 “It makes me smile to think about all we’ve been able to accomplish.
 I’ve loved every second of it.”

 Lake Village, Arkansas.
 It’s small, it’s rural.
 It’s one of my favorite places in the world.
 I first visited it as a Winrock employee 11 years ago.
 The people there welcomed me with wide open arms and made me a part of their family.
-I’ve shared many a dinner with Mayor JoAnne Bush and in family in their home.
+I’ve shared many a dinner with Mayor JoAnne Bush and her family in their home.
 I’ve walked through abandoned buildings and dreamt of their promise.
 I’ve picked up nails at construction sites.
 I’ve listened to the mayor’s aspirations and defeats and strategized about how to move forward.
 I’ve had some of the most fun and rewarding experiences of my professional career in this town.
 (To view a video about Lake Village, click here.)

 Soon after I started working at Winrock, Mayor Bush called our office to talk about an opportunity to renovate the dilapidated Tushek Building and turn it into a new municipal center.
 She said, “Linsley, I’m going to renovate that building, and you’re going to help me do it.
 My answer was, ‘Yes, ma’am.’”